Tyrannosaurinae: Description

 In comparison to the albertosaurines, tyrannosaurines were more heavily built and larger.
 The alioramin genera of Qianzhousaurus and Alioramus, however, were the exception, as they were more comparable in built to albertosaurines and have longirostrine snouts.
 Like albertosaurines, tyrannosaurines also had heterodont dentition, large heads design to catch and kill their prey, and short didactyl arms.
 Based on the growth stages of Tyrannosaurus (and possibly Tarbosaurus), tyrannosaurines undergone ontogenetic changes from gracile or slender, semi-longirostrine immatures to robust, heavy-headed adults.
 This implies that these animals occupy different ecological niches as they developed.
 While there is fossil evidence of earlier tyrannosauroids having feathers, the evidence of such structures in tyrannosaurids is controversial as a study in 2017 from Bell and colleagues found no support in feathered integument in tyrannosaurids.
 The study used skin impressions which are small, found widely dispersed across the post-cranium at different regions of the body with a pattern similar to crocodiles.
-Further the croc analogy Thomas Carr and colleagues in 2017 by studying the snout of Daspletosaurus suggested they have large scales with sensory sensory neuron pits under the skin.
+Further the croc analogy Thomas Carr and colleagues in 2017 by studying the snout of Daspletosaurus suggested they have large scales with sensory neuron pits under the skin.
 This notion has been challenged from other authors who suggested a more lip-covering of the teeth.